<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 • Streaming responses with Suspense

-• The four caches: Request Memoization, Data Cache, Full Route Cache, Router Cache
+• The underlying caches: Request Memoization, Data Cache, Full Route Cache, Router Cache

 • revalidatePath() and revalidateTag()